Justin-Sherfey/orm_justin_sherfey_p1/README.md

 ## Getting Started

+Be sure to configure database connection in ConnectionService.java to have valid credentials to the correct database

 Use the annotations below to to build the database models to be persisted

 `@PK`  creates the primary key column <br>